 Here is my clothing load:

-Tee shirts: two, no logos, no pictures, no messages, cotton.
+Tee shirt: one, no logos, no pictures, no messages, cotton.
 With constant use and my signature shower laundry treatment they last about two months.
 Replaced regularly to keep my appearance clean and non-shabby.

 Trousers: one pair, cotton.
 Think Uniqlo or H&M. Jeans are too bulky and heavy.
 I used to be an ‘all shorts’ guy, but trips through more traditional countries like Jordan and Benin made me recognize that shorts there make you stand out even more.